National Junior Honor Society

 St. Augustine is proud to host a NJHS Charter.
 Selection to the St. Augustine National Junior Honor Society is a privilege, not a right.
 Students do not apply for membership in the St. Augustine Catholic School National Honor Society; instead, they provide information to be used by the Faculty Council to support their candidacy for membership.
 Membership is granted only to those students who meet selection criteria.
 Along with academic performance, the selection process emphasizes character, leadership, citizenship and service.

 For more information, please review the St. Augustine Catholic School NJHS Handbook.

 St. John Neumann Resource Room

 St. Augustine School believes that parents who desire a Catholic education for all of their children should have that option.
-We recognize that there are students with learning differences that require support and expertise beyond what a classroom teacher can give.
+We recognize that there are students that require support and expertise beyond what a classroom teacher can give.
 Thus, we have developed a program to enable families with children who need additional academic support to be a part of our school community.